G4B3R-mini/Block/README.md

     - [ ] for bug reporting show select in settings: (disabled, send report auto, or ask to send report)
 - [ ] login manager (settings)
     - [ ] add search function to filter logins, implemented by moz in [SavedLoginsFragment]
     - [ ] add login sorting and save selected in prefs
     - [ ] find duplicates? not sure how necessary
     - [ ] add exceptions page
+- [ ] site permissions settings page
+    - [ ] exceptions, reference moz implementation in `SitePermissionsExceptionsFragment` (
+      for clearing site permissions) and `SitePermissionsDetailsExceptionsFragment` (for setting individual site permissions)
+    - [ ] in exceptions fragment show each site as expandable item, when expanded shows individual settings and clear permissions on this site, clear permissions for all sites is at the bottom and requires dialog to confirm